What is candidate experience?

 Creating a great candidate experience

-Chatbots are gaining in importance in improving candidate experience.
+Chatbots are currently a much-discussed aspect of improving candidate experience.
 Employers are adopting chatbots that use natural language processing (NLP), an AI technology that attempts to understand the meaning and context of a human's responses to queries.

 These conversational chatbots can guide or coach someone through a job application process.
 The chatbot system can answer questions, assess a prospect's skill and even recommend jobs that an applicant may not have even thought about.